takumade/hotel-app/README.md

 # Hotel App

 Allow you to book a nearby hotel.
-Created in React Native
+Created using Flutter

 ## 🧬 Samples